 This course uses critical reading, thinking, writing, and discussion to examine the history, evolution, ideology, philosophy, sacred practices, and rituals of the dominant and lesser known religions in the Eastern tradition, including Hinduism, Buddhism, Taoism, Shinto, and Jainism.
+Some sections may have a low-cost text book option.
 Prerequisites: Pass WR 115 with a "C-" or better, or suitable placement score.